bdrkreza/Red-Security-Service/README.md

 You can learn more in the react project and any help my facebook acount./ https://www.facebook.com/RKReza1992

-Multi-Vendors (Sellers dashboard)
+user and admin ( dashboard)

 1.Click Become Seller on header menu
 2.Sign-in or Registr as seller
-3.Show seller dashboard including products and orders 4.Manage products
+3.Show seller dashboard including service and orders 4.Manage products
 5.Manage orders
 6.Seller page as /seller/:sellerId